-Project Name: Berkshire Mall Reuse

-Location: Town of Lanesborough
+Project Name: Berkshire Mall Reuse Status: included in 2017-2022 CEDS Location: Town of Lanesborough Special Designators: none

 Project Summary: While the Regal Cinema and the Target store remained in operation with seemingly good viability, the remainder of the Berkshire Mall closed in mid-2019.
 The mall was purchased by Durga Property Holdings in July of 2019.
 BRPC completed a re-use study in June of 2019 which identified five potential reuse concepts and detailed related demolition, construction, zoning and regulatory considerations for each.
 This study is available on the Town of Lanesborough website and is intended to benefit current or future ownership as well as serve as a marketing tool to attract redevelopment investment.